The Beach Boys' unreleased and bootleg recordings: The Wilson Project (1986–87)

-"The Wilson Project" refers to sessions conducted between Brian and Gary Usher from June 1986 to July 1987 prior to the recording of Brian's first solo album.
+"The Wilson Project" refers to sessions conducted between Brian and Gary Usher from June 1986 to July 1987 before the recording of Brian's first solo album.
 The name derives from Stephen McParland's book The Wilson Project, drawn from journals and tape diaries kept by Usher from the period.

-Sweet Insanity (1991)
+Sweet Insanity (1990–91)

 Sweet Insanity is an unofficial Brian Wilson solo album that would have followed his first.
+It was rejected twice by Sire Records due to the inclusion of a rap song entitled "Smart Girls" and certain lyrics written by Wilson's conservator Eugene Landy.

 Bootlegs

 Vigotone

 In 1993, the bootleg label Vigotone released a 2 CD edition of Smile (VT-110 &111), including a "complete" version of the album as well as other outtakes.
 1998, the label Vigotone followed up with Heroes and Vibrations (VT-163), a forty-minute disc culling working tapes from "Good Vibrations" and "Heroes and Villains".